Kashibrown/Kashibrown/README.md

 I am a dedicated and engaged pythonista that works with computer programs, technology and software to create and innovate products.

 - 🔭 I’m currently working on software development using python mostly for the backend.
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, PYTHON libraries.
+- 🌱 I’m currently learning DJANGO FRAMEWORK WITH PYTHON.
 - 👯 I’m looking to collaborate with teams of software developers.
 - 🤔 I’m looking for help with building more projects with python.
 - 💬 Ask me about anything related to python for now lol